 It’s estimated that Facebook classifies around 52,000 traits about each user.

 This extensive profiling includes behavioral patterns, preferences, interests, and even inferred data about your personality and habits.
+A study conducted by Consumer Reports reveals the extent of data sharing between numerous companies and Meta, highlighting concerns around user privacy and the implications of pervasive data collection.

 What’s more, you don’t even need to be an active user—or have an account at all—for Facebook to collect your data through their extensive network and third-party integrations.